-The capture of Alexander was to supply everything : the Russians would run eagerly with provisions and horses to procure the good treatment of their beloved sovereign, or a defeat such as Friedland would induce the Czar to accept peace.
-No warm clothing was provided for the French army, though Napoleon knew by experience the cold of a Polish winter, and every book of geography described the barrenness and bad climate of those districts.
-If Russia were as barbarous as he depicted her, was it likely she could furnish 600,000 men, with all required for a long campaign?
-She possessed no vinevards between the Niemen and Moscow, and he often said that in winter wine was indispensable to success in The wings of his army were daily harassed by the war.
-Russian flying squadrons, and prevented from spreading themselves out in search of plunder; yet, like the Scythians before Darius, the Russian main force disappeared like a mirage as he plunged decper into the country to find it.
-There were stores of provisions in Dantzic, and in time these arrived.
+The eapture of Alexander was to supply everything: the Russians would run eagerly with provisions and horses to procure the good treatment of their beloved sovereign, or a defeat such as Friedland would induce the Czar to accept peace.
+No warm clothing was provided for the French army, though Napoleon knew by experience the cold of a Polish winter, and every book of geography described the barrenness and bad elimate of those districts.
+If Russia were as barbarous as he depieted her, was it likely she could furnish 600,000 men, with all required for a long eampaign?
+She possessed no vineyards between the Niemen and Moseow, and he often said that in winter wine was indispensable to success in war.
+The wings of his army were daily harassed by the Russian flying squadrons, and prevented from spreading themselves out in search of plunder; yet, like the Seythians before Darius, the Russian main force disappeared like a mirage as he plunged deeper into the country to find it.
+There were stores of provisions in Dantzic, and in time these arrived, though not before many thousands of horses had died, and famine was raging in the infantry ranks.

-^{} Report of the Duc de Trévise.
+\ Report of the Duc de Trévise.
 Ségur lays the blame on the wet weather, but Labaume, who wrote in 1816, says it was beautiful, only too hot, all the way to Moscow, with the exception of a storm or two at Smolensko.